TUDelft-books/CSBB-textbook/book/Quarter2/Week2_5.md

 ## Group Activity of the Week

 Continue with research.
 Write your data analysis methods section which is the same as writing your plan.
-Look at the way they've been written in the various papers you've read.
+Look at how they have been written in the various papers you've read.

 ## Discussion Questions